retrogradeorbit/geoip/README.md

     -q, --query IP                Lookip an ip in the database -t, --threads COUNT  512      The maximum number of whois trawling threads

 `start` and `end` define the IP number range to trawl. `db` can be used to specify the database file to save the data to, and to run queries against.

 `query` can be used to query the database for a particular IP.

 `threads` defines how many whois worker threads will be spawned at once to walk the IP number space.
 The default is 512 and will use all your cores and hyperthreads to trawl the whois records.
 Be warned you may be blocked for some time by certain registries if you hit them too hard, too often.

 ## Examples

-...
+Trawling the entire whois database can take some time.
+Trawling it agressively still takes a few hours.
+To speed things up we are going to limit our database to a part of the IP number space that is fairly quick to trawl.

 ### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful
+Plenty.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Crispin Wellington

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.